Despite fairy tales, a wolf is not likely to be eating little red riding hood, but wolves still need to eat.

 It is understandable why someone who is unfamiliar with this breed might even mistake them for a very big red fox.

-These wolves live in rocky areas, shrublands, and afro-alpine grasslands, often where their food is plentiful.
+These wolves live (see also: Are There Wolves In Kentucky (What Types)) in rocky areas, shrublands, and afro-alpine grasslands, often where their food is plentiful.

 Maned Wolves are omnivorous wolves.
 They are the only breed who are.
 As well as a meat and insect diet, they also consume greens too.
 They will eat insects, rabbits, small rodents, as well as fruits and vegetables when they are in season within their habitats.

 Maned wolves get their name from the unique mane they have around their necks.
 These wolves could in some circumstances also be mistaken for foxes, as they have long red-brown fur.